Who we are

 Laura Orger and Anna Fairbank jointly handle community care cases.
 Our Caseworkers offer advice, information and assistance to prisoners prior to their release and upon release.
 Prisons, local authorities and probation services sometimes fail to meet their responsibilities towards prisoners with physical and mental disabilities both during their time in prison and when they are due for release.
 Our Caseworkers liaise with and if necessary issue judicial review claims against prison/probation services and local authorities when they fail to meet their legal duties towards vulnerable adult prisoners.
 Our Caseworkers also arrange legal outreach clinics at various prisons.
 Laura trained as a Solicitor at Fisher Meredith while Anna trained at Hodge Jones and Allen.

-Geof Jarvis is PAS’s Fundraising & Communications Manager.
+Geof Jarvis is PAS’s Head of Fundraising & Communications.
 He is responsible for the research and development of PAS’s fundraising sources and strategy.
 Geof has more than 12 years of experience in fundraising, working in the arts, health and trade sectors.
 Prior to that, he worked in arts administration and management.
 He holds degrees from The University of Stirling (BA Honours English Literature) and The Nottingham Trent University (MA Cultural Studies).

 Buffy Sharpe is PAS’s Trusts Fundraiser.
 She is responsible for researching and applying to small and medium sized charitable trusts and foundations and submitting timely and accurate reports to them.
 She has 11 years of experience in Trusts and Statutory fundraising and previously worked as a fundraiser for Crisis, Womankind Worldwide and KIS Training.
 Prior to this, Buffy worked for The Prince’s Trust, Inbiz and the North Fulham New Deal for Communities project as a business advisor, helping people get into self-employment and sitting on or advising funding panels, giving her good experience with fundraising from the other side (giving out funds).